-If you are under 18 years old and feeling low at this time and think that you may need some specialist support, you or your family/ carer can now self-refer into services rather than wait for a GP or other health professional to refer you.
+If you are under 18 years old, feeling low and think that you may need some specialist support, you or your family / carer can now self-refer into services rather than wait for a GP or other health professional to refer you.

 Visit the following website for information or to self-refer: https://www.healthyyoungmindslsc.co.uk/information/children-and-young-people

 Kooth is a web based confidential support service for children and young people.
 You will have the opportunity to have a text-based conversation with a qualified counsellor.
 Counsellors are available from 12 noon to 10pm on weekdays and 6pm to 10pm on weekends, every day of the year on a drop-in basis.
 For more information visit Kooth.com

 WeHeartCBT is a collection of resources aimed at helping children and young people who are struggling with symptoms of anxiety and/or low mood.
 Resources are based on a Cognitive Behavioural Therapy (CBT) approach and are for mental health professionals, schools and parents/families.
 Visit Weheartcbt.com for more information.